vishwanathdalvi/Proposal/README.md

 Figure 1:
     The figure shows the relation between crimes against women as arrests-per-million-residents and the accessibility of toilets.
 The data is aggregated statewise.
-    There is strong correlation (r2 ~ 0.5) for a very peculiar crime: dowry-crimes (including dowry deaths).
-    What was peculiar about this data is that there was no correlation between OTHER behaviours designed to intimidate women e.g. rape, kidnapping, cruelty, assault etc.
-    This might merely hide the fact that the other crimes go unreported: often covered up by the victim herself.
-The dowry death is the only crime to come to light since the victim is no longer alive to protect her assailants.

     This figure was made using data from two sources:
     1.  https://data.gov.in/resources/persons-arrested-under-crime-against-women-during-2001-2012/